 Pearl Champagne Lounge

 The Pearl Champagne Lounge can be described in many ways, but the most fitting word is “elegant.”
 Befitting its namesake, the Pearl Champagne Lounge is totally white, with accent lighting providing splashes of color throughout the club.
 Its style and atmosphere are unique among clubs in the dimly lit clubs of South Beach.
 At Pearl Champagne Lounge, there are two splendid choices: dance among the beautiful men and women of Miami’s nightclub patrons, or drink on the covered terrace overlooking the rolling waves of the Atlantic Ocean.
 If you choose the latter, you won’t miss a second of the music, as Pearl Champagne Lounge’s high-tech sound system allows the music to permeate throughout the club.

 This little spot all decked out in white is popular on Sundays.
 It’s appeared to be especially popular with guys.
 Shortly after making the below video I went over to “Liv on Sunday” which turned out to be very popular with girls as well as guys.

-Moaki is quite elaborate for such a small club.
-The video below is a good example of how many dancers and VIP waitress put on a big show for such a small spot.
-One time they had there license revoked for having a woman dressed in black bra and panties ride into the club on a white horse.
+Mokai is quite elaborate for such a small club.
+The video below is a good example of how many dancers and VIP waitresses put on a big show for such a small spot.
+One time they had their license revoked for having a woman dressed in black bra and panties ride into the club on a white horse.
 Shortly after making an entrance the horse slipped on the floor and flung the woman off.